tustin2121/James_Somerton_Transcripts/_videos/xBDc6SedkAc.md

 <compare>
 <james {% include timecode %}>

-Sometimes this is true, like with Barbie, which was a movie about Womanhood,the interaction between woman and the idea of woman, and where men may fit into this idea.
+Sometimes this is true, like with Barbie, which was a movie about Womanhood, the interaction between woman and the idea of woman, and where men may fit into this idea.
 At which point you are allowed to disagree with the premises and conclusions of the movie.
 You're also allowed to disagree with some finer points and some nitpicky elements of the conclusion, but overall enjoy the movie or appreciate that it exists.
 "Slightly disagree" does not need to mean "burn it in a fire".

 </james>
 <from></from>